10 April 2003 from the USS

 We have a few Ops planned, Tina and Sabrina are doing well...I

 have no doubt they will be successful.
-I have some different training for
+I have some different training

 them planned...day by day...they are becoming quite competent.

-Please send my best to Scott and Tim...Joe, I have appreciated the updates
+Please send my best to Scott and Tim...Joe, I have appreciated the

 from the different sources...